ouster-lidar/ouster-ros/docs/migration-guide.rst

 parameters that are relevant to their functional use.
 For example, the ``sensor_hostname`` argument is only valid and required when using the ``sensor.launch`` and ``record.launch`` launch files.
 The ``metadata`` argument however is no longer required when connecting to the sensor in live mode.
 It is still required when using ``record.launch`` and ``replay.launch``.
-Refer to the documentation for more details on the different cases of usage.
+Refer to the `main documentation <./index.rst>` for more details on the different cases of usage.

 Topics:
 =======
-Rather than having each topic published by ``ouster-ros`` be prefixed with the name of the ros node that publisheds it, the topic names of all ros nodes that compose the ``ouster-ros`` driver have been combined under a single namespace.
+Rather than having each topic published by ``ouster-ros`` be prefixed with the name of the ros node that publishes it, the topic names of all ros nodes that compose the ``ouster-ros`` driver have been combined under a single namespace.
 Thus all topics would appear prefixed by the new namespace.

 If a user wishes to maintain the old topic names then they can achieve that by utilizing the ``<remap>`` tag in ros launch files.
 For example, let's say we want to remap the three topics